Wood Database: Technical Profiles, Janka Hardness, and Species Finder

 Key Applications: Carving, musical instruments, pattern making, architectural models Working Notes: Soft nature requires sharp tools to prevent compression; excellent paint adhesion

-- Marine and Exterior Use: Teak, Ipe
+Marine and Exterior Use: Teak, Ipe Wood

-- Ultra-Hard (2,500+ lbf): Ipe, Purpleheart, Cocobolo
+- Ultra-Hard (2,500+ lbf): Ipe Wood, Purpleheart Wood, Cocobolo

-- Hard (1,500-2,500 lbf): Wenge, Curly Maple, Sapele
+- Hard (1,400-2,500 lbf): Wenge Wood, Curly Maple, Sapele

-- Moderate (1,000-1,500 lbf): Teak, Mango, Olive
+- Moderate (1,000-1,400 lbf): Teak, Mango Wood, Olive Wood

 - Soft (<1,000 lbf): Basswood

-Sourcing and Availability Information
+Sourcing and Availability

 Quality Grading Standards